Datavault-UK/automate-dv-docs/docs/macros/index.md

 Think of As of Date tables as essentially a rolling window of time.

 !!! note
-    At the current release of dbtvault there is no functionality that auto generates this table for you, so you will have to supply this yourself.
+    At the current release of AutomateDV there is no functionality that auto generates this table for you, so you will have to supply this yourself.
 For further information, please check the tutorial [page](../tutorial/tut_as_of_date.md).

     Another caveat is that even though the As of Date table can take any name, you need to make sure it's defined